Made in America Since 1972.

 Extraction Rooms

-Typically extraction rooms are rated either Class 1 Division 1 or Class 1 Division 2 depending on the process and room setup.
-If your local jurisdiction does not have this requirement it is highly recommended due to the increased risk of combustible gas that is continuously present in the room and used in the process of production.
+Typically, extraction rooms are rated either Class 1 Division 1 or Class 1 Division 2, depending on the process and room setup.
+If your local jurisdiction does not have this requirement, it is highly recommended due to the increased risk of combustible gas that is continuously present in the room and used in the process of production.
 The following graphic depicts a Class 1 Division 1 room with a C1.D1 gas detector, horn, and strobe and then general-purpose equipment outside the room.

-lower than the explosive level for the particular gas of concern (typically the following values are a great reference for multiple set points 10% LEL Low Alarm, 20% LEL Medium Alarm, and 30% LEL for High Alarm).
+The system is designed to engage multiple alarm setpoints if the presence of combustible gas hits predetermined levels of a low, medium, and high %LEL.
+The highest setup should still be significantly lower than the explosive level for the particular gas of concern (typically, the following values are a great reference for multiple set points: 10% LEL Low Alarm, 20% LEL Medium Alarm, and 30% LEL for High Alarm).